hunterirving/vibe_capsule/readme.md

 this project aims to resurrect what made mixtapes meaningful: permanence, ownership, and intention. when you gift someone a vibe capsule, you're giving them a digital artifact. something that can persist on their device independent of platforms, algorithms, or corporate whim.

-it's **yours** and then it's **theirs**.
+it's yours, and then it's theirs.

 ## quickstart
-1. **add your .mp3 files** to the `/tracks` directory
+1. **add your .MP3 files** to the `/tracks` directory
 	- you can do this manually or run `rip.py` to rip tracks from a physical CD
 2. **give it a listen**
-	- `scan.py` reads the contents of `/tracks` to populate `tracks.json`, which defines the songs that will be available to the player. after running `scan.py` once, you can manually edit `tracks.json` to refine your mix.
+	- run `scan.py` to parse the contents of `/tracks` and populate `tracks.json`, which defines the songs available to the player. after running `scan.py` once, you can manually edit `tracks.json` to refine your mix.
-	- `host.py` starts a local HTTP server for testing. scan the QR code printed to the terminal to access your playlist from any device on your local network.
+	- run `host.py` to start a local HTTP server for testing. scan the QR code printed to the terminal to test the app from any device on your local network.

 3. **build the PWA**
 	- in `generate_manifests.py`, update the following variables:
 	```python